leandroebner/OGD77/README.md

 # OpenGD77
 ## Firmware for DMR Radios

-The codeplug and information available here are buiilt and intended to be used for our local amateur radio club ["P09"](https://www.darc.de/der-club/distrikte/p/ortsverbaende/09/) as part of the [DARC](https://www.darc.de/home).
+The codeplug and information available here are built and intended to be used for our local amateur radio club ["P09"](https://www.darc.de/der-club/distrikte/p/ortsverbaende/09/) as part of the [DARC](https://www.darc.de/home).
 This repository is therefore especially useful to be used within the location ***JN47***.

 > [!WARNING]
-> This repository only maintains software and code for the ***Retevis RT3S*** or other rebranded radios of the same type like TYTs.
-While OGD77 supports other radios as well, there is no plan at the moment to include other radios in here too.
+> This repository only maintains software and code for the ***Retevis RT3S*** or other rebranded radios of the same type like TYTs so far.
+While OGD77 supports more radios than the RT3S as well, those radios are not listed in here yet.